School-Based Programs

 Watershed Explorers

-The ACCPF Watershed Explorers program is designed for third through fifth-grade elementary students in American Canyon that enhances curriculum standards in environmental science, biology, chemistry, and more.
+The Parks Foundation Watershed Explorers program is designed for third through fifth-grade elementary students in American Canyon that enhances curriculum standards in environmental science, biology, chemistry, and more.
 Watershed explorers utilize The Napa River Bay Trail, Wetlands Edge trailhead, the heart of the American Canyon outdoor community.
 This beautiful spot is one of the most biodiverse areas of the San Francisco Bay Area and is easily accessible to the community.
 Students participate in a three-part series focused on protecting and learning about our watersheds.
 Watershed Explorers aims to protect our environment by getting students involved in hands-on learning about healthy ecosystems, water quality, plant and animal lifecycles, and the human impact on our surrounding habitats.

-Our Sponsors & Grantors
+Our Grantors